orangeeli/orangetree/README.md

 # orangetree

 This is my personal webpage.
-It's a static generated website yet I'm not using a particular static website generator since most of them had more functionality than I actually needed and I didn't have much control on what I should require to put up the website.
+It's a static generated website yet I'm not using any particular static website generator, since most of them had more functionality than I actually needed, and I didn't have much control on what I could should to put up the website.

 ## Structure ##

 The  `./app` folder contains the application files.
 Running `gulp` will output everything from the `./app` folder into the `./public` folder.
 Tests will run as well.

 ### HTML ###
-I using [pug](https://github.com/pugjs/pug), formally known as jade, as the HTML template engine.
+I'm using [pug](https://github.com/pugjs/pug), formally known as jade, as the HTML template engine.
 If you know [HAML](http://haml.info/) from ruby, you'll feel at home.

 ### CSS ###
 Using [SASS](https://github.com/sass/node-sass) here.
 Nothing special. =)

 ### Javascript ###
-Every module is written with ES2015 syntax and then transformed into ES5 and compiled.
+Every module is written with ES6/ES2015 syntax and then transformed into ES5 and compiled.

 ### Gulp ###